 Be honest: when’s the last time you got excited about something BlackBerry released?
 Don’t worry, I’ll wait…

 For me it was their first tablet, the BlackBerry Playbook.
 The Playbook looked good, showed potential, but was DOA.
-The highly anticipated relaunch of BlackBerry Messenger (BBM) for Android and iOS will be no different and here’s why.
+The highly anticipated relaunch of BlackBerry Messenger (BBM) for Android and iOS is no different and here’s why.

 Blackberry Messenger sticks out like a sore thumb on Android.
 You’re immediately greeted with a clunky, gradient navigation bar, big buttons and lots of whitespace – a throwback Instagram look.
 It feels as if BlackBerry tried to bring their mobile OS to Android instead of adapting to a new environment.
-These design mistakes aren’t so glaring on iOS, and it’ll be interesting to see if BlackBerry rereleases the app with a look more in-line with iOS 7.
+The same design isn’t so glaring on iOS, and it’ll be interesting to see if BlackBerry re-releases the app with a design more in-line with iOS 7.

 On the other hand, power users may find the app to be too minimal.
 It doesn’t support video chat or landscape mode.
-The design isn’t inspiring and the Android version has a creepy BBM icon that stays in the notification bar.
+The design really needs a makeover and the Android version has a creepy BBM icon that stays in the notification bar.

-Unless you have a good group of friends still holding on to their BlackBerry’s, or you’re Olivia Pope, you’re really not missing anything as we wait for BlackBerry to get out of rollout hell.
+Unless you have a good group of friends still holding on to their BlackBerry’s, or you’re Olivia Pope, you’re really not missing anything.